pdpcosta/manchetesBrasildatabase/README.md

 # manchetesBrasildatabase
-Database of 500 headlines of Brazilian newspapers, on specific dates from December, 2016 to August, 2017.
+Database of 500 headlines from Brazilian newspapers, on specific dates from December, 2016 to August, 2017.

 File Format: CSV with comma separating fields and text fields surrounded by ' character.